The Orchestra That Thinks It Wrote the Symphony

 You are not the author of the symphony.
 You are the performance.
 And the performance — your life, your choices, your becoming — is real.

-But you're not losing the music.
+But you are not losing the music.

-You're discovering who wrote it.
+You are discovering who wrote it.